How can aspiration “during the swallow” be diagnosed with FEES when you cannot see the airway during the swallow?

 - (2) Decrease the cost associated with hospital re-admissions for treating pneumonia, respiratory distress, UTI, electrolyte imbalance, etc.;

-- (3) Direct the facility SLP in specific treatment planning (especially for neuromuscular electrical stimulation placement of electrodes);
+- (3) Direct the primary SLP in specific treatment planning based on pathophysiological impairments;

-- (4) Increase therapeutic outcome statistics by treating the true IMPAIRMENT rather than the symptom;
+- (4) Increase therapeutic outcome statistics by treating the IMPAIRMENT rather than the symptom;

 - (5) Assist patient/family in decision making by providing valuable information on the true etiology of the dysphagia; and